Sustainability: Development of three dimensions

+The popular three intersecting circles, or Venn diagram, representing sustainability first appeared in a 1987 article by the economist Edward Barbier.

+Scholars rarely question the distinction itself.
+The idea of sustainability with three dimensions is a dominant interpretation in the literature.

-In the Brundtland Report the environment and development are inseparable go together in the search for sustainability.
+In the Brundtland Report, the environment and development are inseparable and go together in the search for sustainability.
 It described sustainable development as a global concept linking environmental and social issues.
 It added sustainable development is important for both developing countries and industrialized countries:

 The Rio Declaration from 1992 is seen as "the foundational instrument in the move towards sustainability".
 It includes specific references to ecosystem integrity.
 The plan associated with carrying out the Rio Declaration also discusses sustainability in this way.
 The plan, Agenda 21, talks about economic, social, and environmental dimensions:

 Agenda 2030 from 2015 also viewed sustainability in this way.
 It sees the 17 Sustainable Development Goals (SDGs) with their 169 targets as balancing "the three dimensions of sustainable development, the economic, social and environmental".

 Hierarchy

 Scholars have discussed how to rank the three dimensions of sustainability.
 Many publications state that the environmental dimension is the most important.
 (Planetary integrity or ecological integrity are other terms for the environmental dimension.)

 Protecting ecological integrity is the core of sustainability according to many experts.
 If this is the case then its environmental dimension sets limits to economic and social development.

 The diagram with three nested ellipses is one way of showing the three dimensions of sustainability together with a hierarchy: It gives the environmental dimension a special status.
 In this diagram, the environment includes society, and society includes economic conditions.
 Thus it stresses a hierarchy.

+This nested hierarchy has led some scholars and Indigenous thinkers to call for decentering the human in sustainability discourse, arguing that ecological systems should not merely be valued for their utility to humans but as interdependent life systems with intrinsic worth.

 Another model shows the three dimensions in a similar way: In this SDG wedding cake model, the economy is a smaller subset of the societal system.
 And the societal system in turn is a smaller subset of the biosphere system.

 In 2022 an assessment examined the political impacts of the Sustainable Development Goals.
 The assessment found that the "integrity of the earth's life-support systems" was essential for sustainability.
 The authors said that "the SDGs fail to recognize that planetary, people and prosperity concerns are all part of one earth system, and that the protection of planetary integrity should not be a means to an end, but an end in itself".
 The aspect of environmental protection is not an explicit priority for the SDGs.
 This causes problems as it could encourage countries to give the environment less weight in their developmental plans.
 The authors state that "sustainability on a planetary scale is only achievable under an overarching Planetary Integrity Goal that recognizes the biophysical limits of the planet".

 Other frameworks bypass the compartmentalization of sustainability into separate dimensions completely.